 For children learning an additional language at school, their ability to read and comprehend texts will be dependent on the amount of time allocated to the program in the school timetable.

-Younger children learning a scripted language (Chinese/Japanese) will more likely be beginning to read/recognise some high frequency words in simple, predictable texts and point to illustrations when they hear a text being read.
-For other languages, younger children will more likely be beginning to read one or more sentences correctly in a simple book.
+Students learning a scripted language (Chinese/Japanese) will more likely be beginning to read/recognise some high frequency words in simple, predictable texts and point to illustrations when they hear a text being read.
+For other languages, students will more likely be beginning to read one or more sentences correctly in a simple book.